facebook/docusaurus/website/docs/using-plugins.md

 For the most basic usage of plugins, you can provide just the plugin name or the absolute path to the plugin.

-However, plugins can have options specified by wrapping the name and an options object in an array inside your config.
-This style is usually called `Babel Style`.
+However, plugins can have options specified by wrapping the name and an options object in a two-member tuple inside your config.
+This style is usually called "Babel Style".

 ```js title="docusaurus.config.js"
 module.exports = {